pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Payment settings: Payment provider: Gift card, the box next to Enable payment method is checked.](../assets/screens/payment/gift-cards.png)

-You can find the settings for gift cards as a payment method by navigating to [Your event] → "Settings" → "Payment" and clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to "Gift cards".
+You can find the settings for gift cards as a payment method by navigating to [Your event] :fontawesome-solid-arrow-right: ":icon:fontawesome-solid-wrench:  Settings" :fontawesome-solid-arrow-right: "Payment" and clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to "Gift cards".
 Here, you can restrict the availability of the payment method by date, sales channel, and territory, just like you can with any other payment method.
 If you do not want to accept gift cards as payment for a certain event at all, you have to uncheck the box next to "Enable payment method" at the top of the page.
 Note that these settings apply on the event level, so they have to be changed for each event individually.